 Skip to main content

-• Events are captured on Windows and macOS workstations when applications need to launch with administrative privileges.
+• Events are captured on Windows and macOS workstations when applications need to launch with administrative privileges or user needs to take a privileged action.

 • On windows idemeum agent intercepts and captures the UAC event.
 For macOS we rely on endpoint security API to capture the elevation event.

-• Elevation events are captured for both admin and standard users
+• For audit mode elevation events are captured for both admin and standard users

 • Idemeum cloud retains 120 days of elevation events per tenant